CPieprzyk/VetDirectory/README.md

 #Veterinary Resource Directory

+##Welcome to the Veterinary Resource Directory

+###This website is intended for use by veterinary students to easily locate relevent study materials.
+It is student run by a veterinary student at Michigan State University.

+If you have any comments on website summaries, ratings, or would like to suggest an additional resource, please contact the [current webmaster](mailto:CPieprzyk@gmail.com).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/CPieprzyk/VetDirectory/edit/master/README.md) to maintain and preview the content for your website in Markdown files.